David-Degnan/motif-mark/README.md

 | -s   | --scaling | Sets scaling factor.
 Image can handle 780 nucleotides when scaling is one.
 Default scaling: 3. |
 | -o   | --output  | Name of outputted SVG file.
 Default: output.svg              |

-Given the two test files (motifs.txt and INSR.fasta), the expected output is:
+Given the two figure files (Fig_1_motifs.txt and Figure_1.fasta), the expected output is:

 ![output](Fig1/Figure1.svg)